ghc-proposals/ghc-proposals/proposals/0000-lambda-layout.md

    Both of these would avoid the problem, but both rules are dissimilar from how layout heralding is handled in other Haskell constructs.

+ - `\ of`-expressions with zero patterns could only be allowed if the expression contains guards.
+   This would make them somewhat less consistent, but it is how lambda expressions work (i.e. `\ -> ...` is illegal) and only disallows expressions that are needlessly verbose (i.e.
+   `\of -> exp` can always be replaced by `exp`).

 ## Implementation Plan